mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 Magnus Westerlund has contributed two paragraphs on combining proxies.

-# Acknowledgments

-Thanks to Tommy Pauly for contributing thoughts and comments on these use cases, as well as text edits!
+Tommy Pauly has contributed text on multiple layers of encryption, and other edits to the use cases.